[ Subbuteo Menu ][ Teams ][ Accessories ][ Index ][ Links ]

 C137: Subbuteo Badge.

 Another uninspired 1974/75 addition, this item allows you to add the 1970s Subbuteo logo to a t-shirt - thus ruining your cool for all time.
 Survived to 1980, but gone from the 1981 lists.
-It matches the other short lived badge Set BB, and car sticker, Set C116 as a long forgotten promotional item.
+It matches the other short lived badge Set BB, and the car sticker Set C116 as long forgotten promotional items.
 Two iron-on badges are now illustrated, the second one is a spanking colour badge (complete with instructions).
 However, it's the green and white one that gets its only catalogue illustration (in 1980).
 Still not as good as the Next t-shirts produced in the 2000s...

 C138: England Team.